Aphostrophy/Aksara-TF-IDF-Search-Engine/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Multiple-upload file feature with drag and drop or onclick features
-* Awesome feature 2
+* Normal mode and Webscrap mode features
-* Awesome feature 3
+* Search query from documents features

 ## Status
 Project is: finished.